madskristensen/SnippetPackTemplate/README.md

 - Create snippet pack extensions
 - Works with all supported languages like C#, VB, JavaScript, HTML etc.
+- The snippet packs will work in Visual Studio 2012, 2013 and 2015.

 ## How to use
 Create a new project and select the **Snippet Pack Extension**.